westquote/SquidTasks/documentation/UE4IntegrationGuide.md

 ![Searching for the Task Hello World actor within the Place Actors Window](images/PlaceActors_HelloWorld_UE4.png "Searching for the Task Hello World actor within the Place Actors Window")

-In order to see the "hello" world text we're logging, we need to open the Output Log:
+In order to see the "hello world" text we're logging, we need to open the Output Log:

 ![Navigating the UE4 Menu to find the Output Log Window](images/OutputLog_Dropdown_UE4.png "Navigating the UE4 Menu to find the Output Log Window")